jkramarz/epam-contest-solution/README.md

-epam-
+epam-contest-solution
 =====

-Solution of the problem from &lt;epam> Java Runs Really Fast contest at 26/11/2012 in Cracow
+Solution of the problem from &lt;epam&gt; Java Runs Really Fast contest at 26/11/2012 in Cracow

+Team members:
+* Łukasz Dubiel
+* Jakub Kramarz